 Not that I have these funds open, everything is automated.
 I get paid, money is transferred into my fund account, and index funds are automatically purchased.
 You can check out the funds that I bought in my latest passive income report.

-This means I don’t need to time at all when I purchase shared, as it all averages out.
+This means I don’t need to time when I purchase shared, as it all averages out.
 This stops you from making a mistake trying to time the market.

 You don’t need to be a millionaire get started